After trekking through the natural beauty of Northern California for our first Trade Coffee Trail, we’re heading to familiar turf back East.

 Discovering his love of coffee while frequenting a small NYC shop, Oren Bloostein left his corporate job to found Orens Coffee in 1986.
 The Long Island native had a hands-on approach from the start, including roasting on site — a rarity at the time — and manning the growing café.
 Today, this New York institution is known for the highest standards of freshness and sourcing through its Orens at Origin program.
 At the heart of the City that Never Sleeps is Orens' Grand Central Market location.

 The City of Brotherly Love is a town where you'll find coffee love, too.
-Home to heavyweight roasters, ReAnimator and La Colombe, Philadelphia will definitely give you reason to stick around and enjoy great cups and greater company.
+Home to ReAnimator, Philadelphia will definitely give you reason to stick around and enjoy great cups and greater company.